unclesp1d3r/CipherSwarm/README.md

 2. Log in with the default admin credentials (username: admin, password: password) and change the password immediately.
 3. Add nodes to your network through the interface.
 4. Create new cracking tasks, specifying the hash types and input files.
-5. Monitor the progress of your tasks in real time through the dashboard.
+5. Monitor the progress of your tasks in real-time through the dashboard.

 ## Architecture